Complaints Process

 ODACC will confirm receipt of the complaint within two (2) business days following receipt of the complaint.

-The complaint will be forwarded to the QA Team, which will determine within ten (10) business days of receiving the complaint whether an investigation is necessary and appropriate.
+The complaint will be forwarded to the QA Team, which will determine within ten (10) business days of receiving the complaint whether additional investigation is required to consider the complaint.

-If the QA Team determines that an investigation is not necessary, it will inform the complainant of its decision not to proceed with an investigation and provide reasons for its decision.
+If the QA Team determines that no further action is warranted, it will inform the complainant of the outcome of the complaint and provide reasons for its decision.

 If the QA Team determines that an investigation is necessary, it will appoint an investigator.
-The investigator will:
+The investigator may take the following steps:

 - Gather information from the complainant;